-CADDNAR - Contested Administrative Decisions of the Department of Natural Resources
+CADDNAR - Contested Administrative Decisions

 To view a summary of recently added administrative decisions, see CADDNAR UPDATE.

 An agency is required to index final orders and may rely upon indexed orders as precedent.
 CADDNAR was adopted by the Natural Resources Commission in November 1988 as the index of agency decisions anticipated in IC 4-21.5 (sometimes called the "Administrative Orders and Procedures Act" or "AOPA").
 IC 4-21.5-3-32